Shakib-IO/KD-lesions/README.md

-# Knowledge Distillation approach in Melanoma Detection
+# Knowledge Distillation approach towards Melanoma Detection

 **An approach to transferring knowledge to less trainable parameters**